 Understanding the various browser fingerprinting techniques is crucial for organizations wanting to enhance visitor identification.
-This knowledge not only aids in tailoring user experiences but also supports analytical efforts by providing a more nuanced understanding of visitor interactions.
+A highly accurate identifier makes it easier for developers to triage suspicious traffic and restrict access to users attempting to hack into accounts, make fraudulent purchases, or spam your website.
+It also helps in tailoring user experiences while providing a more nuanced understanding of visitor interactions.

 This article dives into what browser fingerprinting is, the common techniques used in browser fingerprinting, and how browser fingerprinting can be used for fraud detection.